 Summer Educational Programs

-Columbus, Ohio -- May 28, 2003 -- Ohio Supercomputer Center (OSC) has announced that 18 of Ohio's middle-school girls have been selected to participate in its Young Women's Summer Institute (YWSI) on July 27-August 2, 2003.
+The Ohio Supercomputer Center (OSC) has selected 18 of Ohio's middle-school girls to participate in its Young Women's Summer Institute (YWSI) held on July 31-August 6, 2005 in Columbus.

-YWSI is a week-long program sponsored by OSC for middle-school girls in Ohio.
-It is designed to promote computer, math, and science skills as well as provide hands-on experiences.
+YWSI is a weeklong program sponsored by OSC for middle-school girls in Ohio.
+It is designed to promote computer, math and science skills as well as provide hands-on experiences.
 YWSI helps girls develop an interest in these subjects by allowing them to work on a practical, interesting scientific problem using the latest computer technology.